gdchinacat/reactions/README.md

   - increment: the reaction when count changes and is greater than or equal to zero.
 While '@ count >= 0' is an unusual statement in python, it applies the predicate (@) created by the field comparisong (count >= 0).
-  - old: the value the field contained before it was changed.
+  - old, new: the value of the field before and after it was changed.
-  - new: the value of the field that caused the predicate to become true.

 There is more to it (initial state, starting) but this illustrates the basic usage.